KulaWorkshop/Music/README.md

 ![directory-image](https://raw.githubusercontent.com/KulaWorkshop/Music/main/directory.png)

 Now, let's get into the commands.
 For this example, we will be using the [Kula Quest demo soundtrack](https://youtu.be/uFph4DZQ6ys).
-Check to make sure your track matches the lengh of the one you're replacing (see [track length limitation](#Track-Length-Limitation) for more information).
+Check to make sure your track's length is set properly in **ExePatch** (see [track length](#Track-Length) below for more information).
 After you have your audio file, which can be in any format, you need to convert it into a **16-bit ADPCM mono wav** file using **ffmpeg**.
 Open a command line in the current directory and run the following command:

 `ffmpeg -i input.mp3 -acodec pcm_s16le -ac 2 -ar 44100 output.wav`
 <br>